 Choosing a career is a major decision, and so is choosing a degree path to prepare for it.
 If your chosen occupation is as a petroleum engineer, know that you have selected a rewarding career.
 Petroleum engineer is the number-one ranked engineering job in terms of salary, with a median annual salary of $172,000 for experienced professionals.
 This profession also serves an important role allowing our society to function.
 Petroleum engineers invent new ways of reaching natural oil and gas and innovate alternative ways to mine these resources from existing wells.
 Becoming a petroleum engineer is a worthy goal.
 The path to this career starts with a formal education.

 The first step to a career in petroleum engineering is to earn a college degree.
-A bachelor’s degree in petroleum engineering specifically is the preferred choice, according to the United States Bureau of Labor Statistics, but students may earn a degree in chemical or mechanical engineering if their selected college doesn’t offer the specialized program.
-ABET, the Accreditation Board for Engineering and Technology, currently accredits just 17 undergraduate programs in petroleum engineering, though it accredits far more programs in chemical and mechanical engineering.
+A bachelor’s degree in petroleum engineering is the preferred choice, according to the United States Bureau of Labor Statistics,(BLS).
+However, you may earn a degree in chemical or mechanical engineering if your selected college doesn’t offer the specialized program.
+ABET, the Accreditation Board for Engineering and Technology, currently accredits just 17 undergraduate programs in petroleum engineering.
+It accredits far more programs in chemical and mechanical engineering.

 Training, Licensure and Beyond